Report on DNA studies for taxonomic work

 The inclusion of three further Bulgarica species and a Pavlovicia species led to a slight modification of the tree.
 Within the Baleini clade, three subclades come out, one with the Caucasian species, one with Mentissa, Laciniaria, Alinda and Pseudalinda and one with Pavlovicia, Vestia, Balea and the Strigillaria group.
 Within the second clade Mentissa and the other genera appear as sister groups.
-These other genera form a strongly supported subclade, with Pseudalinda and Laciniaria + Alinda as sister groups; Pseudalinda is now monophyletic.
-The third clade is strongly supported, with three subclades forming a tritomy: Pavlovicia, Vestia and Balea + Strigillaria group.
+These other genera form a highly supported subclade, with Pseudalinda and Laciniaria + Alinda as sister groups; Pseudalinda is now monophyletic.
+The third clade is highly supported, with three subclades forming a tritomy: Pavlovicia, Vestia and Balea + Strigillaria group.
 Within the latter Balea is basal to the Strigillaria group, but without support.
 The Strigillaria group with high support contains Strigillaria and Bulgarica as sister groups, the latter, also with high support, B. thessalonica and the other four species as sister groups.
 Thus, Pavlovicia is confirmed as a genus of its own.
 Within Bulgarica the subdivision into two subgenera, B. (Denticularia) and B. (Bulgarica) is confirmed.

 Bouchet, P. & Rocroi, J.-P., Hausdorf, B., Kaim, A., Kano, Y., Nützel, A., Parkhaev, P., Schrödl, M., Strong, E. E. (2017): Revised classification, nomenclator and typification of gastropod and monoplacophoran families. – Malacologia, 61 (1-2): 1-526.